 FASD is a prevalent disorder, vastly outnumbering other common developmental disabilities; however, FASD comes with relatively little public recognition or understanding.
 Recent research points to a much higher rate of FASD than was initially estimated, and with improved methods of detection, these numbers continue to rise.
 Although FASD prevalence rates vary widely across countries and populations, and are considered to be conservative, the current best estimate in the general Canadian population is 4%.
 There are significantly higher rates in special groups, such as those involved in the child welfare and justice systems.
 FASD prevalence research is important not only for understanding the scale of the issue in our communities, but also for making decisions about funding and resource allocation, and for monitoring the effectiveness of prevention efforts.
 As well, with improved knowledge about special populations that may be at a particularly high risk for PAE or FASD, intervention efforts may be targeted to reduce the number of new cases of FASD and to support healthy outcomes for individuals and families who are already affected.

-CanFASD goes on to make recommendations which you can find by visiting the Issue Paper (which is more detailed than the highlights above and sites sources).
-Link at top of page.
+CanFASD goes on to make recommendations which you can find by visiting the Issue Paper (which is more detailed than the highlights above and cites sources).
+Link at the top of the page.

-The research and work coming from CanFASD over the last few years is impressive.
-In Canada we have research to back up what we already suspected.
-However, as this article states, and as many of us who are parents, caregivers or people with FASD, we know that Fetal Alcohol Spectrum Disorder remains largely unrecognized, barely supported and grossly underfunded.
+The research and work coming from CanFASD over the last few years are impressive.
+In Canada, we have research to back up what we already suspected.
+However, as this article states, and as many of us who are parents, caregivers, or people with FASD, we know that Fetal Alcohol Spectrum Disorder remains largely unrecognized, barely supported and grossly underfunded.
 This needs to change.